feldera/feldera/docs/docs/sql/grammar.md

        ]
       ')'
 ```

+Note: `PRIMARY KEY` and `FOREIGN KEY` information is parsed, but
+ignored.

 In `orderItem`, if expression is a positive integer n, it denotes the
 nth item in the `SELECT` clause.